ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     * ``Absorbing``: Particles leaving the boundary will be deleted.

     * ``Periodic``: Particles leaving the boundary will re-enter from the opposite boundary.
-The field boundary condition must be consistenly set to periodic and both lower and upper boundaries must be periodic.
+The field boundary condition must be consistently set to periodic and both lower and upper boundaries must be periodic.

     * ``Reflecting``: Particles leaving the boundary are reflected from the boundary back into the domain.
       When ``boundary.reflect_all_velocities`` is false, the sign of only the normal velocity is changed, otherwise the sign of all velocities are changed.